ascartabelli/lamb/README.md

   - Greatly improved performance of all grouping functions
   - Greatly improved performance of `transpose`, improved performance of `zip` as a consequence
   - Greatly improved performance of `getArgAt`

-- **v0.37.0 - *2016/08/10***
-  - **API change**: `sortedInsert` now returns an array copy of the given array-like if there is no element to insert, though still accepts `undefined` values if they are passed explicitly
-  - Greatly improved performance of all curry (and curried) functions
-  - Optimized `invoker` and `invokerOn`
-  - Minor performance improvements in the usage of the arguments object